-Current regulations state that once you return a signed award document, your agency is required to submit a Federal Financial Report (FFR) using Standard Form 425 (SF-425) at the end of every calendar quarter regardless of award activity.
-This report should reflect actual expenditures and unliquidated obligations incurred by your agency on a cumulative basis.
-You will not be able to make drawdowns from your GPRS account if the SF-425 report for the most recent reporting quarter is not on file with the COPS Office by the deadline date.
-Recipients are encouraged to submit their SF-425 reports via the Internet at https://portal.cops.usdoj.gov."
+Current regulations state that all COPS award recipients are required to submit their initial Federal Financial Report (FFR) using Standard Form 425 (SF-425) at the end of the period that includes the award start date, regardless of when the award was accepted, and thereafter, at the end of every calendar quarter, regardless of award activity.
+This report should reflect actual expenditures and unliquidated obligations incurred by your organization on a cumulative basis.
+You will not be able to make drawdowns from your ASAP account if the SF-425 report for the most recent reporting quarter is not on file with the COPS Office by the deadline date.
+Recipients are encouraged to submit their SF-425 reports via the Internet.